ddworken/ddworken.github.io/posts/kbfs-on-linux/index.md

 So now just start the keybase daemon by running ```run_keybase```.
 A box will pop up asking you to unlock your device key so KBFS can run.
 From here you can ```cd``` into ```/keybase/``` to play around.

 Note that ```ls``` and ```cd``` have some weird behavior in this folder.
 Since it is a FUSE it doesn't follow all the normal specifications.
 For example, if you ```cd /keybase/public/``` and ```ls``` you will not see a ```dworken``` folder, but if you ```cd dworken``` you will enter my public folder.
 So when playing around don't expect KBFS to follow your normal expectations on how ```cd``` and ```ls``` work.

+On a sidenote, KeyBase.io's prelease builds are all available [here](https://s3.amazonaws.com/prerelease.keybase.io/index.html).
+In my experience these weren't necessary to get KBFS working, but it is still valuable information.